mesosphere/dcos-docs-site/pages/1.11/security/ent/secrets/secrets-api/index.md

 ### Retrieving a secret

-When retrieving a secret using the Secrets API a HTTP client issues a `GET /secret/{store}/{path/to/secret}` HTTP request.
-A request can contain `Accept` header to indicate the Secrets API in what format would client like to get a secret value.
+When retrieving a secret using the Secrets API an HTTP client issues a `GET /secret/{store}/{path/to/secret}` HTTP request.
+An request can contain `Accept` header to indicate the Secrets API in what format would client like to get a secret value.
 It is possible to use `Accept: application/json` or `Accept: application/octet-stream` headers.
 If a client does not provide `Accept` header the Secrets API returns a secret value in format in which it was stored in the DC/OS Secrets service.
 The Secrets API sends `Content-Type` header in HTTP response to indicate what type of value is sending back in a response.

-For example it is possible to store a text secret and retrieve it as binary data by providing `Accept: application/octet-stream` in a HTTP request.
+For example it is possible to store a text secret and retrieve it as binary data by providing `Accept: application/octet-stream` header in an HTTP request.

 **Note**: It is not possible to retrieve a binary secret value as a JSON document.